 I still want the stuff in that order.

-If you still want any of the products or services you’d wanted before, let me know – your best bet is to email me directly at seraphinstation@gmail dot com.
+If you still want any of the products or services you’d wanted before, let me know – your best bet is to email me directly at karmazain@seraphinstation dot com (or use the site contact form).
 I’ll bend over backwards to get you whatever you need, as that will be the fastest way for me to get right with you, if I currently have the stuff in-house to make it or can get it fairly quickly.
 This won’t be the case with everything, though, so feel free to write and ask.